fleaflet/flutter_map/docs/main-concepts/layers/polyline-layer.md

 :::caution Inaccuracies
 Due to the nature of the Earth being a sphere, drawing lines perfectly requires large amounts of difficult maths that may not behave correctly when given certain edge-cases.
 Avoid creating large polylines, or polylines that cross the edges of the map, as this may create undesired results.
 :::

 :::caution Performance Issues
-Excessive use of polylines, use of gradient colors, or use of complex polylines, etc., will create performance issues and lag/'jank' as the user interacts with the map.
+Excessive use of polylines or use of complex polylines will create performance issues and lag/'jank' as the user interacts with the map.
+See [Performance Issues](/examples-and-errors/common-errors#performance-issues) for more information.

-To improve performance, enable `polylineCulling`.
+To improve performance, try enabling `polylineCulling`.
 This should remove polylines that are out of sight, but should only be used when necessary as enabling this can further reduce performance when used unnecessarily.
 :::

 ## Polylines (`polylines:`)